 Nutrition and Hydration

-Dehydration increases the risk of these infections, reducing the flow of blood to the kidneys causing acute kidney injury and infection.
+Dehydration increases the risk of some infections, reducing the flow of blood to the kidneys causing acute kidney injury and infection.
 Urinary tract infections are the most common cause of E. coli infections and lead to the highest number of deaths due to the prevalence of these infections.

 Staying hydrated by drinking plenty of fluids is key to reducing a patient’s chance of having a urine infection.
 Shropshire and Telford & Wrekin CCGs have been involved in developing a range of resources focusing on hydration to reduce the incidence of these urinary tract infections.
-These include: